South Alabama vs. Arkansas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Arkansas State Stats and Trends

-- The Red Wolves have covered the spread twice this season when underdogs by 10 points or more (in four chances).
+- The Red Wolves have covered the spread twice this year when underdogs by 9 points or more (in four chances).

-- Arkansas State has hit the over in 50% of its opportunities this season (three times in six games with a set point total).
+- Arkansas State has hit the over in 50% of its opportunities this year (three times over six games with a set point total).

-- Arkansas State is 3-1 against the spread and 1-4 overall in games when it puts up more than 22.1 points.
+- Arkansas State is 3-1 against the spread and 1-4 overall when the team scores more than 22.1 points.

-- This season the Red Wolves have 11 turnovers, two fewer than the Jaguars have takeaways (13).
+- The Red Wolves have 11 giveaways this season, while the Jaguars have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.